-As part of the European Commission’s Sustainable Growth Financing Action Plan, Regulation (EU) 2020/852 establishing an EU classification system for ecologically sustainable economic activities (EU Taxonomy) entered into force in 2020.
+As part of the European Commission’s Action Plan on Financing Sustainable Growth Regulation (EU) 2020/852 established an EU classification system for environmentally sustainable economic activities (EU Taxonomy) and came into force in 2020.

-The EU Taxonomy is a key instrument for the European Union to redirect capital flows towards sustainable investments and to create market transparency.
-It encourages increased channelling of investments by companies, investors and policymakers to where they are most needed for sustainable development.
+The EU Taxonomy is a key instrument for the European Union to redirect capital flows toward sustainable investments and to create market transparency.
+It encourages increased channeling of investments by companies, investors, and policymakers to where they are most needed for sustainable development.
 Therefore, the EU Taxonomy Regulation will play an important role in scaling up sustainable investments and implementing the European Green Deal.
-According to the EU Taxonomy, the OMV Petrom Group is required to disclose how, and to what extent, its activities are classified as sustainable, as defined in the EU Taxonomy Regulation.

 1. Climate change mitigation